-We have been living here for more than six years now, and still every day brings new delights and new things to enjoy… new moments that make you stop and relax and enjoy the Algarve’s slower pace of life and its fabulous landscape and people.
+My husband Dave and I have been living here in Portugal’s Algarve for more than 10 years now, and still every day brings new delights and new things to enjoy… new moments that make you stop, relax, and enjoy the Algarve’s slower pace of life and its fabulous landscape and people.

 This wonderful region is one of the most popular tourist destinations in Europe… and for good reason.

 Its name derives from the Arabic “Al-Gharb,” meaning “The West”… though in fact the Algarve’s long coast faces mostly south.

 And long is the word to describe it.
 The Algarve coastline is approximately 96 miles in length and covers an area of about 2,089 square miles.
 Its highest point is Fóia, in the Monchique, about 3,000 feet above sea level.

 Within these boundaries is a host of delights and surprises.